Free Consultation: 310-256-2622

 The following are consumer-reported complaints filed with NHTSA.
 These are unverified allegations and are not proof that any defect exists.

 Passenger Door Latch sensor failure.
 Door Latches were under recall 2017 to 2019 Lincoln Continental sedans built from Nov.
 30, 2015, through Nov.
 14, 2018, at Ford's Flat Rock assembly plant in Michigan to include 2020 manufactured in Flat Rock.
-My | UNEXPLAINED CRACK IN WINDSHIELD.
-CRACK APPEARED WITHOUT ANY EXTERNAL OBJECT STRIKING THE WINDSHIELD.
-TEMPERATURE WAS IN THE 70S AND NOT FREEZING TEMPERATURES ALL YEAR (LIVING IN FRESNO CA).
-NOT SURE WHEN IT HAPPENED, BUT I NOTICED IT WHEN THE CAR
+My car was manufactured in Flat Rock, MI

 The contact owns a 2020 Lincoln Continental.
 The contact received notification of NHTSA Campaign Number: 22V644000 (Back Over Prevention) however, the part to do the recall repair was not yet available.
 The local dealer was contacted.
-The contact sta | The contact owns a 2020 Lincoln Continental.
-The contact stated that while shifted into reverse, the rear-view camera became foggy.
-No warning lights were illuminated.
-The vehicle was not diagnosed or repaired.
-The contact then received notification
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
+The manufacturer was not made aware of the issue.
+The contact had not experienced a failure.
+Parts distribution disconnect.

 Vehicles like this may qualify — get a free review